Skip to main content

 As provided under Article 3, the following is the territorial scope of EU GDPR:

-• Any organization outside the European Union and:
+• Any organisation outside the EU and:

 • offers its products/services to EU residents